top of page

 I personally have spent over $5k on options courses and subscriptions, but have learnt a lot from Tastytrade videos, which are free.

-I’m doing this because a lot of people have asked, and I recognise that having someone to teach and hold your hand, especially in the begining stages, can be useful.
+I’m doing this because a lot of people have asked, and I recognize that having someone to teach and hold your hand, especially in the beginning stages, can be useful.

 I also think the market will extract "tuition fees" one way or another.
 You can pay someone to teach you how to avoid some mistakes, or you can pay the market while learning those mistakes firsthand.